Upton Town Hall

-Upton Town Hall is a historic town hall at 1 Main Street in Upton, Massachusetts.
+Upton Town Hall is a historic town hall at 1 Main Street in Upton, Massachusetts, United States.
 The Late Gothic Revival/Queen Anne brick building was built in 1884 to a design by Worcester architects E. Boyden & Son.
 It features irregular massing typical of Queen Anne style, with a variety of gables and roof lines.
 When first built, the building housed town offices and the library, the latter of which has since moved out.
-The interior includes a richly-decorated auditorium.
+The interior includes a richly decorated auditorium.

 The building was listed on the National Register of Historic Places in 1999.